rivas-j/Excel_kickstarter_analysis/Readme.md

 ## Overview of Project

+### Our client ran a Kickstarter campaign for a play called "Fever" that almost reached its goal in a short amount of time.
+The overall goal of this analysis is to determine how other campaigns during that time fared by looking at launch dates and funding goals.

 ### We have compiled data from Kickstarter Campaigns from the years 2009-2017 in an Excel spreadsheet, and analyzed trends to help our client decide details for an upcoming fundraiser.
 We first formatted the Excel data in order to facilitate our analysis.
 Here are some methods we utilized:

 - Adding colors via conditional formatting to make the spreadsheet more visually striking